Controls & Sensors: The Cheapest Energy You'll Ever Cut

 | Stairwells & corridors | Code-minimum traffic, 24/7 burn |

-The lighting upgrade stands on its own — but controls also carry their own prescriptive utility rebates, paid per device, that stack on top of the per-fixture rebate.
+Here’s what owners miss: controls carry their own prescriptive utility rebates, paid per device, and they stack on top of the per-fixture rebate.
 DTE and Consumers Energy both pay incentives for qualifying occupancy sensors, photocells, and networked control points.
-So a job that adds sensors isn’t just better lit and cheaper to run — it pulls down more rebate money to offset the install up front.
+So a job that adds sensors isn’t just cheaper to run — it pulls down more rebate money up front.

 We don’t file that paperwork or do the install ourselves.
-Zumergy is a Michigan demand and referral brand for commercial LED upgrades: we scope the lighting upgrade and estimate the rebates that help pay for it, then put a licensed installer partner — a utility trade ally — on the job to handle the filing and the work.
+Zumergy is a Michigan lead-gen brand: we estimate your combined stacked rebate, then put a licensed installer partner — a utility trade ally — on the job to handle the filing and the work.
 Our installer partners have completed 500+ Michigan commercial projects, averaging roughly 63-67% lighting energy reduction with paybacks around 24 months once rebates land.

-Want to see what’s worth upgrading in your building?
-Get a free lighting assessment, or run the numbers yourself with our free savings calculator — it shows the fixture and controls rebate stacked together, and it costs you nothing because the installer pays our referral fee.
+Want the real number for your building?
+Run it through our free savings calculator or ask for a free estimate — the calculator shows the fixture and controls rebate stacked together, and it costs you nothing because the installer pays our referral fee.

 Frequently Asked Questions